 9. Flipsnack: does not include lead management tools.

 10. FlipHTML5: does not include any lead management tools on its platform.

-1. Joomag: sell publications, singles issues, and subscriptions from Joomag’s platform or through your own website.
+1. Joomag: sell subscription packages and individual issues of your online magazine directly from Joomag’s platform or through your own website.

 2. Yumpu: publishers can sell magazines and subscriptions from their apps by enrolling in Yumpu’s most expensive plan-- PROKiosk.

 3. Readz: currently does not offer any selling options on its platform.

 4. Zmags: enables users to create shoppable digital experiences with guided selling tools.